Neurology Billing Services in New Mexico

 The most frequent neurology denials we see from NM payers include nerve conduction and needle emg have separate code families that must be coordinated, routine, extended, ambulatory, and video eeg each have different codes and documentation, neurology infusions (biologics, ivig) require sequential administration coding.
 Our team catches these before submission by applying both neurology coding expertise and NM payer-specific rules to every claim.

-Centennial Care routes neurology patients through 3 managed care plans: BCBS NM, Presbyterian, Western Sky.
+Turquoise Care (replaced Centennial Care July 1, 2024) routes neurology patients through 4 managed care plans: Blue Cross Blue Shield of New Mexico, Molina Healthcare of New Mexico (new July 2024), Presbyterian Health Plan, UnitedHealthcare Community Plan (new July 2024).
 Each MCO has its own neurology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your neurology practice gets paid correctly.

 Most NM neurology practices are fully transitioned within two to three weeks.
-We connect to your EHR, learn your neurology workflows, and start submitting claims to Presbyterian Health Plan, Centennial Care, Medicare, and all your NM payers with no downtime.
+We connect to your EHR, learn your neurology workflows, and start submitting claims to Presbyterian Health Plan (PHP, owned by Presbyterian Healthcare Services) and Blue Cross Blue Shield of New Mexico, Turquoise Care (replaced Centennial Care July 1, 2024), Medicare, and all your NM payers with no downtime.

 Fix Your New Mexico Neurology Billing